openapi-processor/openapi-processor-spring/docs/processor/identifier.md

 ## general

-The generatr will map identifiers used in the OpenAPI description (i.e. `yaml` file) to valid Java identifiers.
+The processor will map identifiers used in the OpenAPI description (i.e. `yaml` file) to valid Java identifiers.

 The Java identifiers will use camel case, starting with a upper case letter if it is a type name and